A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 Work Breakdown Structure is one of them.
 It is flexible, scalable and robust.

-Out of the top of my head, here’s a short list of benefits that a WBS can provide:
+Out of the top of my head, here’s a short list of benefits that a work breakdown structure can provide:

-- Provides a foundation for estimation of resources, duration and costs.
+3. Provides a foundation for estimation of resources, duration, and costs.

-- Provides proof of needed resources, time and money.
+4. Provides proof of needed resources, time, and money.

-- Focuses the team on what needs to be done.
+7. Focuses the project team members on what needs to be done.

-- Shows global roles of a team member in the project.
+16. Shows the global roles of a team member in the project.

 It looks like a WBS is the most valuable tool in project management.
 Well, it is: